Food Allergy Bullying and How to Stop It

 Grow Awareness of Food Allergy Bullying

+First we should start by explaining how serious food allergies and Celiac Disease are.
 FARE has created a PSA that can be shown on television and in schools.
 It’s also important to train teachers how to address the issue appropriately.
 Sometimes teachers use words to address why certain foods are not allowed in a classroom that actually increase the possibility of bullying.
+This article from FAACT also includes resources.

 Convince Children to Tell You When it Happens

 Food allergy bullying doesn’t get much attention because children are afraid to speak up.
 They fear if they address the issue it will draw attention to themselves or make the bullies angry.
-However, the only way to ameliorate the situation is for your student to tell you.
+However, the only way to fix the situation is for your student to tell you.
 Constantly communicate with your child about how things are going.
 If they suddenly seem disinterested in school, this may be part of the reason why.

 Stand Up For One Another – Get a Buddy

 Many times the “positive” light in food allergy bullying stories is when a friend stood up for a food allergic child.
-Like in Charlotte’s story, having a friend keep an eye on lunch box if they get up to use the bathroom can make a huge different.
+Like in Charlotte’s story, having a friend keep an eye on their lunch box if they get up to use the bathroom can make a huge different.
 Standing up for one another also applies to us as adults.
 We need to be willing to “set others parents straight” when their speech can encourage misunderstandings or taking food allergies flippantly.

 Know Your Rights